handiko/MicroHAM-MK2/README.md

 ## Instalation
 From the Router Tab,
+* Open microHAM USB Device Router
-* Click Restore Backup Settings (or anything most resembles that)
+* Click Restore Backup Settings (or anything which most resembles that)
 * Choose the "CQWW - CW - Settings.urs"
 * then OK.